section-engineering-education/engineering-education/content/articles/functional-programming-with-java-lambda/index.md

 <!--more-->
 That is, code blocks before Java version 8 are done with classes and objects.
 The process of passing a behavior to methods takes extra work and load.
 This is because we are passing a class with another attribute.

 In Java 8, Lambda was introduced to represent the functional interface of Java.
-This means that lambdas expression is the expression of functional interface.
+This means that the Lambda expression is the expression of a functional interface.

 Lambda was introduced to implement behavior code.
 This code makes it easier through the creation of a function that performs a specific task.
 Also, this code does not belong to any existing class thus treated as a value.